 3. Jacob Estein

 Jacob Estein plagiarised passages from celebrated British author Martin Amis.
 The case concerned Estein’s first novel ‘Wild Oats’, which contained passages from Amis’s earlier work ‘The Rachel Papers’.
 Epstein later admitted to the act of plagiarism, having copied various passages from Amis, along with other writers too.
-Nevertheless, Estein also claimed that the plagiarism was accidental, as it often is, and argued that it had been the result of unorganised note taking and lost citations.
+He claimed that the plagiarism was accidental.
+He also argued that it had been the result of unorganised note taking and lost citations.

 4. Jane Goodall

-Jane Goodall, caused some controversy in her book ‘Seeds of Hope: Wisdom and Wonder From the World of Plants’ caused some controversy when she was found to have lifted some content for the book from various websites, which included free online encyclopaedia, Wikipedia.
+Jane Goodall, caused some controversy in her book ‘Seeds of Hope: Wisdom and Wonder From the World of Plants’.
+In this book, she was found to have copied some content for her book from various websites, which included the free online encyclopaedia, Wikipedia.
 Washington Post journalist Steven Levingston’s claimed that Goodall had borrowed passages for the book without attribution.
 Goodall accepted the claims, and promised to amend any future editions of the book with appropriate references.